-This tour will give you a chance to see some of the Cape’s best scenery while taking in some of its top birds, including the likes of Cape fynbos endemics such as Cape Rockjumper, Orange-breasted Sunbird, Cape Sugarbird, Cape Siskin, and Victorin’s Warbler.
+This tour will give you a chance to see some of the Cape’s best scenery while taking in a number of its top birds, including Cape-fynbos endemics like Cape Rockjumper, Orange-breasted Sunbird, Cape Sugarbird, Cape Siskin, and Victorin’s Warbler.

 The below is just a rough guide, and since this is run as a private tour it is completely flexible.
 Also we try to fit a lot in today, so please be aware that all of it is time-permitting.

-We next visit the nearby Harold Porter National Botanical Garden, hoping for another localized fynbos endemic, Victorin’s Warbler, along with Cape, Forest, and Brimstone Canaries, Cape Spurfowl, Cape Batis, Cape Bulbul, Cape Robin-Chat, Fiscal Flycatcher, Southern Boubou, Black Saw-wing, African Paradise Flycatcher (summer), Southern Double-collared Sunbird, Swee Waxbill, and (as usual) so many others.
-Blue-mantled Crested Flycatcher and Olive Woodpecker both occur; however, they are low in density.
+We next visit the nearby Harold Porter National Botanical Garden, hoping for another localized fynbos endemic, Victorin’s Warbler, along with Cape, Forest, and Brimstone Canaries, Cape Spurfowl, Cape Batis, Cape Bulbul, Cape Robin-Chat, Fiscal Flycatcher, Southern Boubou, Black Saw-wing, African Paradise Flycatcher (summer), Southern Double-collared Sunbird, Swee Waxbill, and, as usual, so many others.
+Blue-mantled Crested Flycatcher and Olive Woodpecker both occur; but they are low in density.

 Hottentot Buttonquail does occur nearby; however, it is notoriously difficult to see and requires a lot of walking through tough habitat.
 Therefore we do not normally try for this species on this tour; however, if you are particularly interested in the buttonquail we can of course try for it.
 The same applies for Striped Flufftail (another notorious skulker!), which is possible to find in the area (August – October only) but requires a lot of time and dedication.